jhardenberg/plasimauto/README.md

 * `$EMAIL` is an email to be include in the job scripts
 * `$MEMORY` the memory footprint of PlaSim for the job scripts (default is for T21)
 * `$LAUNCH` boolean to decide if the script will also submit the jobs after preparing them.
 Set to 1 to actually perform an experiment
+* `$EXO` boolean to decide if these are "exoplanetary" runs.
+When `$EXO` is set PlaSim is initialized with a uniform temperature over the globe and for SST (determined by the `tgr` option - default 288K).
+Further, according to the `sic` option the oceans may be covered with a sea-ice layer (1m high).

 ### Specifying an experiment

 Example: `makeexp ees100a45t1 s0=1367.0 obl=0.0 co2=360 tgr=320 aqua=1 eq=45`
 Prepares an experiment with jobid "ees100a45t1", solar constant 1367 W/m2, obliquity 0, CO2 concentration 360 ppm, initial global temperature 320K, for an aquaplanet with an equatorial continent between -45° and 45° in latitude.

+Example: `makeexp testres nlev=15 res=t31`
+Prepares a standard experiment with 15 vertical levels at T31 resolution.

 The syntax for `makeexp` is:

     makeexp jobid <OPTIONS>